ngdathd/ForegroundActivity/README.md

 ## ForegroundActivity
-Get foreground activty using AccessibilityService or UsageStatsManager
+Get foreground activity using AccessibilityService or UsageStatsManager

 ## AccessibilityService